GodPharaoh/ConsoleChess/README.md

 # ConsoleChess
-This is a Chess game for Player Vs. Player but on the console only
+This is a Chess game for Player Vs. Player but on the Console only